 There is another way, however, one that will appeal to the skilled and the seasoned.
 Wix pro users can design a site absolutely from scratch, using a blank website template that gives maximum freedom, combined with the ease of use of the Wix platform.

-If you want to go pro and build a brand new website, Wix has all the right tools to help you achieve your goal.
+If you want to go pro and learn how to create a website, Wix has all the right tools to help you achieve your goal.
 We also have a detailed guide to walk you through this challenging but rewarding process.

 1. Understand Your Site’s Goals: